 Central Kansas Foundation in Salina, Ks

 How much does your program cost?

 The Omega Project desires to be affordable for everyone!
 We do our best to keep costs as low as possible.
-Current we charge $100 dollars per week.
+Currently we charge $105 dollars per week.

 The program cost includes a safe place to live, program materials, classes, and one on one coaching as needed.
 We require financial transparency and regular budgeting which means we will need to know the details of your income and expenses.